vitktor/hcpp/README.md

 # hcpp
-Homotopy Continuation in C++
+A C++ library for solving systems of polynomial equations using numerical homotopy continuation.

 ## Solver

 Solve `F = {x^2 + y^2 - 1, x^2 - y}` (a circle intersected with a parabola).
-The Bezout number is 4, but only 2 of the 4 solutions are real -- `Solver` finds all of them:
+The Bezout number is 4, but only 2 of the 4 solutions are real. `Solver` finds all of them:

 ```cpp